-> As part of our ongoing commitment to sustainability, Ray comes packaged in our custom uncoated kraft paper, which is designed to minimise the use of inks.
-The external box helps streamline deliveries to reduce the carbon footprint, and the internal protection removes EPE foam from our supply chain.
+As part of our ongoing commitment to sustainability, Ray comes packaged in our custom uncoated kraft paper, which is designed to minimize the use of inks.
+The external box helps streamline shipments to reduce the carbon footprint, and the internal protection removes EPE foam from our supply chain.
 You can learn more about our sustainable packaging efforts and our broader ecological work here.

 The Sonos app